AlexisDerumigny/CondCopulas/README.md

 Conditional copulas with discrete conditioning by Borel sets
 ==============================================================

+In this second part, we are interesting in the inference of the conditional copula of a random vector $X$ given the discrete conditioning $Z \in A$, where $Z$ is another random vector and $A$ is a Borel subset of possible values of $A$.

 ## Test of the hypothesis that the conditioning Borel subset has no influence on the conditional copula

+These functions perform a test of the hypothesis that the conditional copula $C_{X | Z \in A}$ does not depend on the value of $A$ for different choices of the conditioning set $A$.

 * `bCond.simpA.param` : test of this hypothesis, assuming that the copula belongs to a parametric family